-A potential issue that hosts might face when using an Airbnb lockbox for self-check-in is the possibility of guests mishandling or damaging the lockbox.
-Though guests may not mean to mismanage the box, it could happen if they are not used to working with lockboxes.
+A potential issue that hosts might face when using an Airbnb lockbox for self-check-in is the possibility of guests mishandling or damaging the box.
+Though guests may not mean to mismanage the box, it could happen if they are not used to working with lock boxes.

 Pressing incorrect buttons, or typing in the wrong code too many times, could cause the lockbox to jam or shut down.
-Another problem could be guests not properly closing or securing the box after retrieving the keys.
+Another problem could be guests not properly closing or securing the box.
 This leaves the box unlocked and exposed to petty criminals who could steal it.

-There are two main places that a lockbox attaches to, which are walls and doors.
+There are two main places that a box attaches to, which are walls and doors.
 It’s usually easier to install a lockbox on a door, but the downside is that it’s more visible, and it might be an easier target for pickpockets.
 Your placement method needs to be logical and depending on your chosen lockbox options, you might need to hide some wheel locks better than others.

 Installing your lockbox to a wall takes longer and may need specialized tools to get the job done.
 The benefit of this is that you have more options for deciding where to place it.

 You should strive to be savvy when installing your lockbox.
-Try to pick a spot that balances “well-hidden” with “easy-to-find”.
+Try to pick a spot that balances “well-hidden” with “easy to find”.
 Your box location should be discrete, but still accessible for your guests to find.
 You can send all of the information for check-in to their Airbnb account to avoid sending it to the wrong person.

 If you put it in a location that’s difficult to spot, guests might become irritated (especially at night) and they could write a negative review.
-To avoid this, send your guests detailed, clear instructions for finding your Airbnb lockbox on your property once the guests arrive.
+To avoid this, provide guests with detailed, clear instructions for finding your Airbnb lockbox on your property once the guests arrive.
 It will also save time for Airbnb hosts as they won’t have to find an alternative check-in solution if the guests cannot find the lock box in question.

 Pinpoint a place that is easy to find but not directly visible.
-You should not install your lockbox right near the street or an access gate.
+You should not install your box right near the street or an access gate.

 If you are subletting a property, you might need to ask a landlord for permission to mount an Airbnb lockbox on the wall or door, to avoid any complaints.

 Using an Airbnb lockbox can help guests feel safer when checking into your vacation rental.
 Whether you use a combination code, a wheel lock or a you opt for one of the best lockboxes on the market, be sure to follow the steps above.
 It can boost your rental bookings as many guests these days prefer a self-check-in option.
-Offering self-check-in can also improve the guest experience.
+Offering this can also improve the guest experience.
 Guests will be able to schedule a check-in time that best suits them, without having to worry whether someone will be able to meet them or not.

 Another way to enhance your guests’ experience is by using vacation rental software, like iGMS, to streamline all essential business tasks.
 With iGMS, you can run your vacation rental business on autopilot by: